dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

    $ vacuumdb -z
    $ pgcopydb restore post-data --resume --not-consistent

-The main ``pgcopydb copy-db`` is still better at concurrency than doing those steps manually, as it will create the indexes for any given table as soon as the table-data section is finished, without having to wait until the last table-data has been copied over.
+The main ``pgcopydb clone`` is still better at concurrency than doing those steps manually, as it will create the indexes for any given table as soon as the table-data section is finished, without having to wait until the last table-data has been copied over.
 Same applies to constraints, and then